-In all other cases, when the HACB determines that a family no longer meets the criteria for a "qualifying family" in connection with the 25 percent per project cap exception, the HACB will provide written notice to the family and owner within 14 calendar days of making the determination.
-The family will be given 30 days from the date of the notice to move out of the
+In all other cases, the HACB will provide written notice to the family and owner within 14 calendar days of making the determination.
+The family will be given 30 days from the date of the notice to move out of the PBV unit.

-PBV unit.
 If the family does not move out within this 30-day time frame, the HACB will terminate the housing assistance payments at the expiration of this 30-day period.